 The effects of child abuse can be felt by the victim for many years after the incident occurred.
 These effects can follow a person into adulthood in some cases, which often results in mental health issues, problems with personal relationships, and behavioral conflicts.

 Hurting a child may be unconscionable, but it unfortunately occurs on a frequent basis.
 And while pursuing a civil remedy can’t change what occurred, it does show the child victim that there are good people in the world willing to stand up for them.
-That is our goal at Martinez, Hart, Thompson & Sanchez, P.C.
+That is our goal at Martinez, Hart, Sanchez & Romero, P.C.
 We’re diligent about holding the guilty party accountable for their abusive or neglectful actions, and we’re even more passionate about protecting children and making certain they have what they need to overcome obstacles and thrive.